vokegpu/anubis-graphics-kit/README.md

 There is an official researcher article being write together with this project to investigate a way to connect heightmaps.
 The research is not linked to any institution, perhaps I will publish here at the ends of article project,
 but VokeGpu will keep update this engine project.

-If you are on Windows, please replace `"Unix Makefiles"` with `"MinGW Makefiles"`, run the command:
+If you are on Windows, please replace `"Unix Makefiles"` with `"MinGW Makefiles"` or `"Clang"`, run the command:
 `cmake -S . -B ./cmake-build-debug/ -G "Unix Makefiles" && cmake --build ./cmake-build-debug/`

 The location of executables is on `./build/`, choose your system and run Anubis Graphics Kit.
 Note: If the Linux version is broken, replace the Linux `./data` with `./build/win/data/`, most of the commits are tested in Windows.